schickta/Adszu/README.md

 ###Adszu on GitHub###

-The code for the Adszu platform, available via GitHub, resides in three folders:
+The code for the Adszu platform, available via GitHub, resides in four folders:

+* Design: Concept, design, product and marketing documents.

 * Adszu Platform: This is the ad server itself.
 It is a Microsoft Visual Studio 2010 solution that can be deployed to the cloud on the Microsoft Azure platform.